infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 Follow the [README](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/README.md) in the `typeorm` [branch](https://github.com/infoverload/migration_typeorm_photon/tree/typeorm) and get the project running against the PostgreSQL database.
 This sets up your PostgreSQL database and defines the schema as defined in the TypeORM [entities](https://typeorm.io/#/entities).

 Make sure that you have the [Prisma 2 CLI](https://github.com/prisma/prisma2/blob/master/docs/prisma2-cli.md) installed.
 The Prisma 2 CLI is available as the [`prisma2`](https://www.npmjs.com/package/prisma2) package on npm.
-You can install it as a global package on your machine with the following command:
+You can install it as a global package on your machine by typing the following command in your terminal:

 ```sh
 npm install -g prisma2
 ```

-Now you are ready to introspect the database from the TypeORM project.
-Type the command:
+Now you are ready to [introspect](https://github.com/prisma/prisma2/blob/master/docs/introspection.md) the database from the TypeORM project.
+In your terminal, type the command:

 ```sh
 prisma2 init db_introspect
 ```
-This will initialize a new Prisma2 project name "db_introspect" and start the init flow:
+This will initialize a new Prisma project name "db_introspect" and start the init process:

 1. Under "Languages for starter kits", select `Blank project `.
 2. Under "Supported databases", select `PostgreSQL`.